 - types of construction and maximum contract price

 It’s important to start the application process well before you intend to commence any residential building work.
-To help make sure your application is successful, get familiar with the eligibility guidelines.
+To help make sure your application is successful, get familiar with the eligibility manual.

 How to apply